gustavoalara/Touchmote-4IR/README.md

 Release History
 ==============
+**v1.0 beta 32**<br />
+- Added the ability to display the system monitors in the monitor selection dropdown within the advanced settings screen.
+For now, this makes the overlays move to the selected screen (including the cursor and cursor lightgun modes).
+The mouse and mouse lightgun modes remain on the screen where the IR LEDs are located

 **v1.0 beta 31**<br />
 - Fixed an issue where Italian did not display correctly.
 - Fixed autostart with windows not working